top of page

 8. Use Tags for Better Cost Tracking

-Tag every resource with identifiers like department, project, or environment.
-This enhances transparency and makes it easier to trace spending back to specific functions or teams.
+Tag each resource with details like department, project, or environment.
+This makes it easier to see where your money is going and track spending by team or function.

 9. Set Up Governance Controls